 - Go slow.
 Driving in winter in Canada is a slower experience than in summer.
 You must be prepared for slippery roads, reduced visibility, heavy snowfall and black ice.
 Road closures are not uncommon.
 Days are shorter in winter so adjust driving times to make the most of the daylight.

 - Be prepared.
 Roadside services in remote areas adore limited in winter.
-While driving across Canada last winter, we found a 200km section of Highway 1 with no cell phone signal and no open roadside facilities.
+While driving across Canada in winter, we found a 200km section of Highway 1 with no cell phone signal and no open roadside facilities.
 Be sure to have an emergency kit with food, water, extra clothing and a first aid supplies.

 - Bring appropriate equipment.
 In some provinces, the use of winter tires is mandatory.
 Tire chains are a good idea if heading into the mountains of BC and Alberta.
 Carry jumper cables, a shovel and tow rope.
 Keep an eye on windscreen washer fluid levels.
 Maintaining good visibility despite snow, ice, salt and grime while travelling Canada in winter is essential.